 The Terradapter is a unit in the back section that protects against impact and abrasion during the striking phase of the gait cycle.
 The lugs on the perimeter add grip during downward traversals.

 The upper unit of the Inov-8 Parkclaw 275 makes use of the Protective Mesh.
-This material has a closed construction that prevents the trail debris from entering the foot-chamber or damaging the external silhouette.
+This material has a closed construction that prevents the trail debris from entering the foot chamber or damaging the external silhouette.

 Thin synthetic overlays cover the vital sections of the façade—the sides and the forefoot.
 These fused add-ons fend off abrasion while assisting the lacing system as it gives a secure fit.

 An external heel counter locks the back of the foot in place and prevents it from destabilizing.
 It has the ‘Parkclaw 275’ branding on it.
 The aversion to accidental shoe removals and in-shoe wobbling is what the padded tongue and collar do.